-Smoking is serious and damaging your health in significant ways, but it may be a battle you wait a couple of weeks or months to take on.
+Smoking is serious and significantly damages your health, but it may be a battle you wait a couple of weeks or months to take on.

-Mental Health Battles in the First 30 Days Sober
+Mental Health and the First 30 Days of Sobriety

 People report experiencing anxiety, anger, aggression, depression, nightmares, difficulty sleeping, and decreased libido.